History of Christ the King Lutheran Church

 History of the ELCA

-The Evangelical Lutheran Church in America was formed over 20 years ago.
+The Evangelical Lutheran Church in America was formed more than 30 years ago.
 This new church was formed from three separate and well-established North American church bodies:

 - The American Lutheran Church